-- i. the name of the vessel and/or engine. - ii. the daily fuel consumption of ECA Marine Fuel or ULSD for each vessel and/or engine (i.e., starting and ending fuel volume per each operating day taking into consideration any refueling); this record is only required if the applicant is using fuel use as a surrogate to power used for purposes of documenting actual engine load when operating. - the name of the fuel supplier; the Permittee shall keep records for each supplier (if multiple refueling operations with different suppliers are utilized). - iv. the sulfur content of the fuel. - the method used to determine the sulfur content of the fuel (compliance may be shown by supplier's receipt at refueling indicating % sulfur content). - vi. the make, model, maximum rated horsepower, engine displacement (L/cylinder), and manufacturing date. - 2.
+- ii. the daily fuel consumption of ECA Marine Fuel or ULSD for each vessel and/or engine (i.e., starting and ending fuel volume per each operating day taking into consideration any refueling); this record is only required if the applicant is using fuel use as a surrogate to power used for purposes of documenting actual engine load when operating. - iii. the name of the fuel supplier; the Permittee shall keep records for each supplier (if multiple refueling operations with different suppliers are utilized). - iv. the sulfur content of the fuel. - v. the method used to determine the sulfur content of the fuel (compliance may be shown by supplier's receipt at refueling indicating % sulfur content). - vi. the make, model, maximum rated horsepower, engine displacement (L/cylinder), and manufacturing date. - 2.
 Records of the construction phase start date and operational phase start date. - 3.
-Per Section IV(A)(9)(i), records of the NO_X and VOC emissions each operating day. - Per Section IV(A)(9)(ii), records of the daily rolling, 365-day total of NO_x and VOC emissions. - Records of the date that any equipment, activity, or vessel is considered an OCS source, and associated date that any equipment, activity, or vessel ceases to be an OCS source. - 6.
-Records documenting the make, model, maximum rated horsepower, engine displacement (L/cylinder), and manufacturing date of all engines on vessels servicing or associated with the OCS facility when those vessels are at the OCS facility, or en route to or from the OCS facility and are within 25 NM of the OCS facility's centroid.
+Per Section IV(A)(6)(i), records of the NO_X and VOC emissions each operating day. - 4.
+Per Section IV(A)(6)(ii), records of the daily rolling, 365-day total of NO_X and VOC emissions. - 5.
+Records of the date that any equipment, activity, or vessel is considered an OCS source, and associated date that any equipment, activity, or vessel ceases to be an OCS source. - 6.
+Records documenting the make, model, maximum rated horsepower, engine displacement (L/cylinder), and manufacturing date of: engine(s) located on the ESP and WTG(s), all engines on vessels that meet the definition of an OCS source, and all engines on vessels servicing or associated with the OCS facility when those vessels are at the OCS facility, or en route to or from the OCS facility and are within 25 NM of the OCS facility's centroid.
 This includes domestic and/or foreign-flagged vessels.
-The records must be maintained during construction and operation activities. - Per Section IV(B)(1), permittee shall maintain records of the EPA-issued COCs or manufacturers' certifications which demonstrate the tier standard each engine within Emission Unit Group (EUG) 1-OCS Generator Engine(s) on the ESPs and WTGs has been certified to meet. - Per Section VII (C.) and (D.), permittee shall maintain a copy of the GCOP Plan for the facility.
+The records must be maintained during pre-construction, construction, and operation activities. - Per Section IV(B)(1), permittee shall maintain records of the EPA-issued certificates of conformity ("COC")COCs or manufacturer's manufacturers' certifications which demonstrate whichthe tier standard each applicable engine within Emission Unit Group (EUG) 1-OCS Generator Engine(s) in EUG 1 on the ESPs and WTGs has been certified to meet. - 8.
+Per Section IV(B)(2) and Section IVVI (C)(1),...) and (D.), permittee shall maintain a copy of the GCOP Plan for the facility.
 The Permittee should include a list of the design choices determined to be LAER/BACT and verification that designs were implemented in the final construction and operation. - 9.
-Per Section IV(C)(1) through (8), records of the engines on vessels while operating as OCS sources.
-The Permittee shall include verification that Section IV(C)(1) through (8) requirements for LAER and BACT were implemented in the final construction and operation of the project, including any supplemental documentation for a lower tier vessel. - Per Section IV(D), verification that the BACT requirements for equipment on switchgears were implemented in the final construction and operation of the project.
+Per Section IV(C)(21) through (98), records of the engines on vessels while operating as OCS sources.
+The Permittee shall include verification that Section IV(C)(21) through (98) requirements for LAER and BACT were implemented in the final construction and operation of the project, including any supplemental documentation for a lower tier vessel.

-- 11. Per Section IV(D), records of SF_6 user emissions (including the Decrease in SF_6 Inventory, Acquisitions of SF_6 , Disbursements of SF_6 , and Net Increase in Total Nameplate Capacity of Equipment Operated). - 12.
+- 10. Per Section IV(D), verification that the BACT requirements for equipment on switchgears were implemented in the final construction and operation of the project. - 11.
+Per Section IV(D), records of SF_6 user emissions (including the Decrease in SF_6 Inventory, Acquisitions of SF_6, Disbursements of SF_6, and Net Increase in Total Nameplate Capacity of Equipment Operated). - 12.
 Records of monthly operational records in accordance with 310 CMR 7.18(30)(e). - 13.
 All records as required by NSPS IIII and NESHAP ZZZZ.

-SECTION X. Reporting Requirements
+SECTION IX.
+Reporting Requirements